21 Feb 2024DisruptorsFilipino Social Media Is Putting A Price On Love

 Author

 Shom MabaquiaoShom Mabaquiao is a Junior Editor for APAC at Canvas8.
-He’s a nonfiction writer and a budding folklorist who inspects universal human behaviour through the lenses of his local folkways.
+He’s currently taking his master's in Social Psychology at the University of the Philippines, where he inspects universal human behaviour through the lenses of his local folkways.
 Outside Canvas8, he writes personal essays that have been published in Adelaide Literary Magazine, Tint Journal, Rappahannock Review, and Katitikan: Literary Journal of the Philippine South, among others.
 When he’s not working, he’s busy doing stand-up comedy for his therapist after cry-dancing to Taylor Swift.

 Can you put a price tag on love?
 According to Filipino social media, the answer is yes.